Mangopay/cardregistration-android-kit/README.md

-# mangopay-android #
+# mangopay android kit #

-mangopay-android makes it easy to create a card registration object based on your credit card info.
+The mangopay card-registration-library makes it easy to create a card registration object based on your credit card info.

 ##Installation##
 ### Android Studio (or Gradle) ###